 PLS is widely applied in business and social sciences in order to predict endogenous latent variables and to estimate as well as test relationships between theoretical constructs (causal analysis).
-PLS can handle both common factor models (reflective measurement) and composite models (composite-formative measurement).
+PLS can handle composite models (composite-formative measurement), common factor models (reflective measurement), and causal-formative measurement models.

 "One of the best workshops I've ever attended."

 "I liked the competence and enthousiasm of the lecturers."

 "It was the most informative and application-oriented workshop I have ever attended."